Share this page

 int* ip = nullptr;

-// C headers end in .h, while
+// C headers generally end with .h, while

 // C++ headers are prefixed with "c" and have no ".h" suffix.